Semi-supervised Contrastive Learning Using Partial Label Information: Related Work

 \subsection{Semi-supervised Learning}

 Recent approaches to Semi-supervised Learning add to the loss function a term computed over unlabeled data that encourages the model to generalize more effectively.
-There are many examples of this, but we describe those here that we use for comparison in our experiments.
+While there are many examples of this approach \cite{oliver2018realistic}, we describe those here that we use for comparison in our experiments.

 $\Pi$-Model encourages consistency between multiple predictions of the same example under the perturbations of data augmentation or dropout.
 The loss term penalizes the distance between the model's prediction of two perturbations of the same sample \cite{laine2016temporal,sajjadi2016regularization}.